Republicans keep control of the Senate; Democrats claim House majority

 But Democrats were disappointed elsewhere.
 Sens.
 Joe Donnelly of Indiana, Heidi Heitkamp of North Dakota and Claire McCaskill of Missouri were defeated, while Sen. Bill Nelson’s reelection in Florida appeared in doubt.
 Republican Marsha Blackburn won the open Senate seat in Tennessee, which Democrats had hoped would slide into their column.

-Rosen, who by early Wednesday was the lone Democratic challenger to beat a Republican incumbent in the Senate, cast her victory as a counterpoint to the racist and anti-Semitic rhetoric that had marked the closing days of the midterm campaign.

-“After all the hate, all the hate that I’ve seen recently, that we’ve all seen, I can’t tell you how much this means to me as a former synagogue president,” Rosen told supporters in Las Vegas.
+Competitive Senate races in Arizona, Montana and Nevada were too close to call.

-Two of the liberal movement’s greatest hopes for this election cycle, Democrats Stacey Abrams and Andrew Gillum, struggled to overcome some of the most overt racial attacks since the civil rights era and make history as the first black governors in Georgia and Florida, respectively.
+Two of the liberal movement’s greatest hopes, Democrats Stacey Abrams and Andrew Gillum, struggled to overcome some of the most overt racial attacks since the civil rights era and make history as the first black governors in Georgia and Florida, respectively.

-Kemp stopped short of declaring victory outright but told supporters, “The math is on our side to win this election.”

-If the candidates were to wind up below 50 percent, they would go head-to-head again in a December runoff.
+“We have a choice to make tomorrow morning: Are we going to wake up and bask in sorrow and defeat?”
+Gillum said.
+“Or are we going to get up and fight for the things we believe in and say that we deserve our seat at the table?”

-Another Democratic star, Rep. Beto O’Rourke of Texas, lost his spirited challenge to Republican Sen. Ted Cruz despite raising record sums of money and attracting grass-roots support throughout the country.
+Another Democratic star, Rep. Beto O’Rourke of Texas, lost his spirited challenge to Sen. Ted Cruz , R, despite raising record sums of money and attracting grass-roots support throughout the country.

+“All the money in the world was no match for the good people of Texas and the hardworking men and women across our state,” Cruz said in his victory speech.

-Midterm elections traditionally are referendums on the party in power, but Trump sought to ensure that this one would be a referendum on his presidency. .
+Midterm elections traditionally are referendums on the party in power, but Trump sought to ensure that this one would be a referendum on his presidency.
+He told crowds to vote as if he were atop the ballot, warning that his agenda and political movement were at risk, and he made himself the central force with an overwhelming cascade of speeches, media interviews and tweets.

-Returning to his 2016 campaign playbook, the president delivered fiery speeches that drew massive and enthusiastic crowds but contained a breathtaking barrage of falsehoods, invective and demagoguery.
-Describing himself in the closing weeks as a “nationalist,” Trump made a caravan of Central American migrants preparing to seek asylum in the United States a dominant theme.
+The president returned to his 2016 campaign playbook, delivering fiery speeches that drew massive and enthusiastic crowds but contained a breathtaking barrage of falsehoods, invective and demagoguery.
+Describing himself in the closing weeks as a “nationalist,” Trump made the caravan of Central American migrants seeking asylum in the United States a dominant theme.

 The Senate results underscored just how much the Republican Party has morphed into the party of Trump.
 The incoming freshman class of Republicans is made up largely of Trump allies – including Mike Braun in Indiana, Josh Hawley in Missouri and Kevin Cramer in North Dakota – who campaigned effectively as rubber stamps for the president’s agenda and owe their new jobs, at least in part, to his energetic campaigning on their behalf.